luxigo/x3arth/README.md

 Bring the latest stunning and sexy earth and sun satellite images on your desktop

 Originally written in tcl in year 2000 for X11 (thus the x).

-Raw images were pretty sexy 15 years ago (they still are, she is not very older) and xearth was already taken.
+Raw images were pretty sexy 15 years ago (they still are) and the name xearth was already taken.
 Thus the 3 x's.

-Then I had to rename it x3 because of internet censorship :-)
+Then I had to replace the 3 x's with "x3" because of internet censorship.

 # Copyright